 What is a DS01 form?

-Filing DS01 triggers a three-month notice period.
+Filing DS01 triggers a two-month notice period.
 During this time, interested parties can object to the dissolution if they have valid concerns.
 Once the process has been completed, your company will cease to exist legally.
 After dissolution begins, you can no longer trade or conduct business activities through the company.

 Who can use a DS01 form?